-As Consulting Manager for IDC Canada's Custom Solutions practice, Emily Taylor assists clients in meeting their business objectives with customized, research driven insights and content assets.
+As Director for IDC Canada's Custom Solutions practice, Emily Taylor assists clients in meeting their business objectives with customized, research driven insights and content assets.
 Emily works in partnership with IDC's research teams to provide solutions that range from opportunity assessments and target market insights to thought leadership campaigns and ROI validation.
 She also leverages IDC's breadth of knowledge to help clients empower their sales team and channel partners.

 Prior to this role, Emily was the Senior Analyst for Consumer & Mobile Research at IDC Canada, conducting strategic research and analysis across both consumer and augmented reality/virtual reality technology markets.
 Utilizing both primary and secondary research Emily delivered reports, custom presentations, and market sizing to help advise business strategy.